fastikq/Breweries/README.md

-author Dudukov Andrey
-student at the University of Radioelectronics
+Author Dudukov Andrey.
+Student at the University of Radioelectronics